frequently asked questions

 What kind of degree can I get?

-SCS offers bachelors' and associates' degrees, subject-specific certificates, a Master of Liberal Arts degree and a Master of Professional Studies degree in Homeland Security Studies.
+SCS offers bachelors' and associates' degrees, subject-specific certificates, a Master of Liberal Arts degree and a Master of Professional Studies degree in Homeland Security Studies or Computing Technologies.

 When do classes start?